-- A temporary POA is only effective for a limited time or for a specific transaction. - A non-continuing POA is effective from the date that it is created but becomes invalid if you become mentally incapacitated.5 - A springing POA is only effective from the time that you become mentally incapacitated or some other stated contingency.6 - A continuing (or enduring) POA is effective from the date that it is created and continues to be valid even if you become mentally incapacitated.7
+- A temporary POA is only effective for a limited time or for a specific transaction. - A non-continuing POA is effective from the date that it is created but becomes invalid if you become mentally incapacitated. - A springing POA is only effective from the time that you become mentally incapacitated or some other stated contingency. - A continuing (or enduring) POA is effective from the date that it is created and continues to be valid even if you become mentally incapacitated.

 When creating an estate plan, remember that only a specifically worded springing POA or continuing POA will be effective in the event of incapacity.
-All personal POAs become invalid upon death.
+Your personal POAs end upon your death.